KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_prereq_tomcat.rst

 Database schema for data.
 -------------------------

 A schema for data must be also available.
-It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "data DB” in the following .
+It can be queried through Knowage and can be reached through the JDBC protocol by the Knowage installation server; such a schema will be called "data DB” in the following.

+R
+-----------
 To correctly use the Knowage data mining engine it is necessary to install R, R Studio and rJava on the target server.
 Please refer to  `http://cranr-project.org/. <http://cranr-project.org/>`__

-R
------------

 Be sure to use the following versions: